Karvandarina aphylla

+Karvandarina aphylla is a species of flowering plant in the tribe Cardueae within the family Asteraceae, native to Iran and Pakistan.
+It was first described in 1950.

 It is an erect, 60-70 cm tall, woody herb.
 Stem much branched, basally whitish villous, green-glabrous above.
 Leaves linear-lanceolate, 10-20 cm long, 4-7 mm wide, fragile, glabrous, pale to green, sinuate-serrate, tooth prolonged into 1-3 mm long spinules.
 Capitula solitary, terminal.
 Flowers pink.
-Distribution: Turbat, Balochistan, Pakistan.